Stocks end higher, bringing S&P 500 to the cusp of a record

 Rising inflation has also put a sharper focus on the Federal Reserve and its plans to start trimming bond purchases that have helped keep interest rates low.
 The central bank maintained through most of the year that inflation would likely be temporary and tied to the economic recovery, but it has grown more concerned about rising inflation persisting.

+Railroad operator CSX gained ground in after-hours trading after reporting solid financial results, while Tesla slipped after reporting its results.

-There are still several large companies on deck to report earnings this week.
-Railroad operator CSX and electric vehicle maker Tesla will report financial results after the market closes Wednesday.
-American Airlines, Southwest Airlines and Union Pacific. will report results on Thursday.
+There are still several large companies on deck to release their earnings this week.
+American Airlines, Southwest Airlines and Union Pacific will report on Thursday.